 I wrote this small PHP script to work as a proxy and as far as I can see it works pretty great.
 Short and easy to follow as well, so that’s always fun

-So basically the script just pipes through whatever headers it gets to the the target URL an pipes back whatever headers it gets in the response.
+So basically the script just pipes through whatever headers it gets to the target URL and pipes back whatever headers it gets in the response.
 Seems to work, but let me know of weaknesses and easy improvements if you see any

 The Cookie and Host headers sent from the browser are removed so they don’t mess up the request.